Shaw Theatres | About Shaw

 Jack Sharp with Shaw Borneo stars Luli and her father 1957

-n 1957, Mr Sharp retired and Mr Lee Tun Koo assumed most of his tasks in addition to his own work as Company Secretary.
+By 1957, Run Run had moved to Hong Kong to establish his own independent company focusing on film production.
+In Singapore, Mr Sharp the General Manager had retired and Mr Lee Tun Koo assumed most of his tasks in addition to his own work as Company Secretary.
 Two years later, Lee was transferred to MFP studio and his role as Company secretary went to his assistant, Mr Tan Beng Geok.
 Mr S.Y.
-Liok, who was then in charge of cinema equipment was made General Manager.
+Liok, who was then in charge of cinema equipment was made General Manager of Singapore.

 In 1958, Mr Shaw Vee Meng, the eldest son of Run Run, joined the company as an executive.
 Around the same time, two Eurasians were engaged by Shaw at the executive level.